pulp/pulp/docs/dev-guide/contributing/building.rst

 upstream.
 Then you can ``git push <branch>:<branch>`` after you check the diff to make sure it is correct.
 Lastly, do a new git checkout elsewhere and check that ``tito build --srpm`` is tagged correctly and builds.

+Updating Versions
+^^^^^^^^^^^^^^^^^
+Once you have built the package successfully and merged the changelog forward, you should update the versions of all the projects that were just included in the build.
+You will want to update the yaml configuration file that corresponds with the jenkins job that does the nightly builds.
+Most likely it is the same file you were using to build the packages in the previous step.
+You can use ``update-version-and-merge-forward.py`` to update the versions.
+This script checks out all the projects and updates the version in the spec file and in all of the setup.py files.

+At this point you can inspect the files to ensure the versions are as you expect.
+You can rerun the script with ``--push`` flag to push the changes to Github.

+You should also push the changes in the yaml file inside of pulp_packaging to Github.

 Updating Docs
 -------------